jw3126/BoxSymmetries.jl/README.md

 (4, 2, 1, 3)
 ```
 # Theory
-We define the group of box symmetries of dimension N to be all linear maps ℝᴺ → ℝᴺ that map the
+We define the group of box symmetries of dimension N to be the group of all linear maps
-cube [-1,1]ᴺ onto itself.
+ℝᴺ → ℝᴺ that restrict to bijections on the unit cube [-1,1]ᴺ → [-1,1]ᴺ.
 One can check that such maps must map coordinate axes onto coordinate axes and preserve length.
+So essentially they are allowed to permute axes and flip signs of axes, nothing else.
 It follows that box symmetries are in bijection with the following data:
 ```julia
 struct BoxSymmetry